corona-warn-app/cwa-documentation/overview-security.md

 Risks and threats identified during the conducted workshops are listed below.
 Please note that listed risks, threats and proposed controls are non-exhaustive and will be updated regularly.

 ### Technical Risks
- - <a name="risk-identificiation-of-infected-person">Identification of infected persons and/or persons under test</a>
+ - <a name="risk-identification-of-infected-person">Identification of infected persons and/or persons under test</a>
  	- Related threats
 		- [Insecure design](#threat-insecure-design)
    		- [Insecure programming](#threat-insecure-programming)